siamijk/mym3u/README.md

-# Siam's Premium BDIX Connected m3u/m3u8 Playlist
+# Siam's Premium BDIX Connected (m3u/m3u8) Playlist

 This is a premium m3u/m3u8 playlist.
-Don't use without permission :-)
+Don't use it without permission of the owner :-)